jhonsonlee/multi-agent-in-tennis-virtual-game/README.md

 - `/src/model.py` contains the source code of deep learning model for the DDPG algoritm.

 ### Explore the Environment
 In order to understand how to create a smart agent, we must recognize the environment first.
-Please, open `Continious Control.ipynb` using Jupyter Notebook and follow these steps:
+Please, open `Tennis.ipynb` using Jupyter Notebook and follow these steps:
 - Step 1 : Start the Environment
 - Step 2 : Examine the State and Action Spaces
 - Step 3 : Take Random Actions in the Environment